aiformankind/aiformankind.github.io/README.md

   [Seeing the World Project Github](https://github.com/aiformankind/seeing-the-world)

 - **Wildfires Smoke Detection Project** to investigate and promote the use of AI Deep Learning in early wildfire smoke detection.
 We want to raise awareness about the crisis and rally more people/AI experts to work on this problem.
 We continue to promote the curation of open datasets to speed up research and development.
-We collaborate with [HPWREN](http://hpwren.ucsd.edu/) in promoting the collaboration of private tech industry with public sector in solving this wildfire crisis.
+We collaborate with [HPWREN](http://hpwren.ucsd.edu/) in promoting the collaboration of our volunteers from private tech with public sector in solving this wildfire crisis.

   [Learn more about our Lets Stop Wildfires Hackathon](https://aiformankind.github.io/lets-stop-wildfires-hackathon/)

 - **Healthcare: Combat Covid-19 Pandemic Project** We organize series of online hackathons to work on ideas and build useful applications to help everyone in combating Covid-19.
 [See contributions by our participants](https://aiformankind.org/covid-19-hackathon/#exploratory-data-analysis-notebooks-built-by-hackathon-participants).

+Once again, thank you to all our volunteers for their dedication and contribution.

 ## Past Events
 - [Deep Learning Tech Talks](https://www.meetup.com/AI-for-Mankind/events/265983290/)